cc-jalvarez/cc-jalvarez.github.io/_pages/whoami.md

 I was born and raised in Caracas, Venezuela.
 After finishing high-school, I won a full scholarship to study the IB at the [Lester B. Pearson United World College](https://www.pearsoncollege.ca/), Canada.
 This allowed me to attend the University of Florida under a fulll scholarship as a [Davis United World College Scholar](https://www.davisuwcscholars.org/).
 I currently live in Florence, Italy.

-When I am not learning from machines, I play football for the EUI Squadra (Amatori AICS B1), read books, and listen to music.
+When I am not learning from machines, I play football for the EUI Squadra (Amatori AICS B1), read books, and listen to music with sometimes attempting to play drums.